Monobit Digital Receivers for QPSK: Design, Analysis and Performance: Numerical Results

-Figure \ref{IMBAWGN} gives the performance of different receivers in AWGN channel with amplitude imbalance $\alpha=0.1$ and phase imbalance $\theta=2.5^{\circ}$.
-When double training sequences are used, we set $N_{t}^0=N_{t}^1=N_t/2=50$ to maintain the system efficiency.
-It shows that monobit receiver without the information of the sign factors, such as MB-F-MF or MB-E-TE-IR, has a $10^{-2}$ error floor at high SNR region.
-After estimated the sign factors, the MB-E-DT-IR and MB-E-CW-IR receivers eliminate such error floor.
-However, both of them have a BER upturn when SNR is in 25-40dB.
+Figure \ref{IMBAWGN} gives the performance of different receivers in AWGN channel with amplitude imbalance $\alpha=0.1$ and phase imbalance $\theta=5^{\circ}$.
+When double training sequences are used, we set $N_{t}^0=N_{t}^1=N_t/2=50$ to maintain training cost.
+It shows that monobit receiver without the information of sign factors, such as MB-F-MF or MB-E-TE-IR, has a $10^{-2}$ error floor at high SNR region.
+Such error floor is caused by the poor performance when phase offset is around $0^{\circ}$, as we show in Figure \ref{IMBAWGNPSI} where receivers under different values of phase offset with IQ imbalances is presented.
+It is observed that the BER of MB-E-TE-IR receiver with $\varphi=0^{\circ}$ is constantly about $2.5\times 10^{-1}$ when SNR is high.
+It is because the monobit quantization expectations of symbol $(1,1)$ and $(1,-1)$ tend to be the same, as shown in Figure \ref{fig.phaseimb}.
+Consequently, receivers without sign factors will confuse $(1,1)$ with $(1,-1)$, leading to high BER.
+This is the worst case.
+To avoid such performance loss, the sign factors are to be estimated.
+With the information of sign factors, the MB-E-DT-IR and MB-E-CW-IR receivers eliminate such error floor by providing one order of magnitude lower BER with $\varphi=0^{\circ}$.
+When phase offset $\varphi=45^{\circ}$, the performance of MB-E-CW-IR receiver is similar to that of MB-E-TE-IR receiver, thanks to the insensitiveness of monobit sampling to signal amplitude.
+It is also noted that both MB-E-DT-IR and MB-E-CW-IR receivers have a BER upturn when SNR is in 25-40dB.
 This is caused by the side-lobes of the pulse and the IQ imbalance.
 The MB-E-CW-IR receiver outperforms the MB-E-DT-IR receiver as analyzed before.
-It is observed that the PQ-E-TE-IR receiver can completely eliminate the effect of the IQ imbalance.
+It can also be observed that the PQ-E-TE-IR receiver can completely eliminate the effect of IQ imbalances.